erfanara/easy-sh/README.md

 - [ ] Add tab completion for Built-in commands
 - [ ] Add comment and doc
 - [x] Add pipeline support for Built-in commands
+- [ ] Refactor built-in commands into builtins.c and make it easier to add new commands
+- [ ] alias